Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Introduction

 Finally, to prove a variant of \Cref{IntroThmA} for proper graded gentle algebras, we rely heavily on the fact that the category of perfect complexes over such algebras are \textit{reflexive} \cite{BoothGoodbodyOpper} in the sense of \cite{KuznetsovShinder}.
-In a nutshell, reflexivity implies a strong duality between an enhanced triangulated category $\cT$ and the category $\Dfd{\cT}$.
+In a nutshell, reflexivity implies a strong duality between an enhanced triangulated category $\cT$ and the category $\Dfd{\cT}$, including an isomorphism of their derived Picard groups.
 For example, a reflexive category $\cT$ and $\Dfd{\cT}$ have isomorphic Hochschild cohomology and derived Picard groups \cite{GoodbodyReflexivity}.